kingzamzon/docs/docs/pkp/authMethods/addRemoveAuthMethods.md

-# Adding and Removing Auth Methods
+# Add and Remove Auth Methods

 Configure auth methods for your PKP using the [`@lit-protocol/contracts-sdk`](https://js-sdk.litprotocol.com/modules/contracts_sdk_src.html) package.